Programming-TRIGON/RobotTemplate2022/README.md

 # RobotTemplate2021

-This is TRIGON 5990 robot code for the 2021 FRC season: GAME CHANGERS.
+This is TRIGON 5990 robot code for the 2022 FRC season: RAPID REACT.

 The code is written in Java and is based of WPILib Java control system.